conan-io/docs/reference/commands/build.rst

 Utility command to run your current project **conanfile.py** ``build()`` method.
 It doesn't work for **conanfile.txt**.
-It is convenient for automatic translation of conan settings and options, for example to CMake syntax, as it can be done by the CMake helper.
+It is convenient for automatic translation of conan settings and options, for example, to CMake syntax, as it can be done by the CMake helper.
 It is also a good starting point if you would like to create a package from your current project.